- the -

 potted history about this family of famous engineers

-ending their lives in the Victorian era.
-Spanning nearly
+lives in the Victorian era.
+Spanning nearly 130 years

 What makes researching the history of the Haden family and engineering firm so remarkable and enjoyable, is the fact that an Archive of Haden information is held at the Wiltshire History Centre in Chippenham.
 This archive is dedicated to Haden's and contains a treasure chest full of historical dates, documents, order books, drawings, newspaper articles, pictures and letters.